 Persons with disabilities, who anticipate needing accommodation for any part of the application and hiring process, may contact UNBC Health & Wellbeing at email@example.com.
 Any personal information provided will be maintained in confidence.

 Office of the Provost, University of Northern British Columbia

 3333 University Way, Prince George, B.C., V2N 4Z9

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
 We thank all applicants for their interest in UNBC however, only those applicants selected for further consideration will be contacted.

-Review of applications will begin February 10, 2023; however, applications will be accepted until the position is filled.
+Applications received on or before October 7, 2022 will receive full consideration; however, applications will be accepted until the position is filled.